-A: The agencies will consider comments received on the potential ATMP alternatives and develop a draft ATMP and an Environmental Assessment (EA), and continue consultations with other agencies, including Section 7 consultation and consulting parties in the Section 106 process, including Native Hawaiian Organizations, as necessary.
+A: The agencies will consider comments received on the potential ATMP alternatives and develop a draft ATMP and Environmental Assessment (EA) and continue consultations with other agencies including Section 7 consultation and consulting parties in the Section 106 process, including Native Hawaiian Organizations, as necessary.
 The draft ATMP and the EA will be issued for public review.
 A final ATMP and decision document will be prepared in consideration of the comments received and consultations.
-The final ATMP will be signed by both the FAA and the NPS.
+The final ATMP and decision document will be signed by both the FAA and the NPS.

-Q: How do ATMPs protect natural and cultural resources, wilderness character, and visitor experience?
+Q: How do ATMPs protect natural and cultural resources, wilderness character, visitor experience, and Native Hawaiian Traditional Cultural Properties including Native Hawaiian sacred sites and ceremonial areas?

-A: ATMPs will include conditions designed to protect natural and cultural resources, wilderness character, visitor experience, and Native Hawaiian Traditional Cultural Properties including Native Hawaiian sacred landscapes, sites, and ceremonial areas.
-These conditions may include limits to the number of authorized air tours, routes, altitude, and aircraft types; day or time restrictions; and restrictions for special events.
+A: ATMPs will include conditions designed to protect natural and cultural resources, wilderness character, visitor experience, and Native Hawaiian Traditional Cultural Properties including Native Hawaiian sacred sites and ceremonial areas.
+These conditions may include limits to the number of authorized air tours, routes, altitude, and aircraft types day or time restrictions; and restrictions for special events.
 Standoff distances can also be established for federally listed threatened and endangered species and other native species or cultural resources.
-The draft ATMP and EA will identify how the ATMP conditions protect natural and cultural resources and visitor experience.
+The draft ATMP and draft EA will identify how the ATMP conditions protect natural and cultural resources and visitor experience.

-Q: How will ATMPs protect traditional cultural properties, ceremonies, and practices?
+Q: How could an ATMP protect traditional cultural properties, ceremonies, and practices?